Fender Play Review

 But as good as Fender Play is, it’s still not our first choice for where to learn guitar.

 When compared to other programs we review, it just falls a bit short in terms of quantity.
-The quality is fine, though it’s not always the most engaging teaching style..
+The quality is fantastic, though it’s not always the most engaging teaching style..

 The main problem with other guitar lessons is the sheer volume of lessons makes it confusing and overwhelming.
 And although Fender Play does a good job at trying to eliminate that, it’s not perfect.